 It includes a Public Register that can be used to check the names of businesses and co-ordinators in partnerships, along with the names of their primary authorities.

 Enforcement officers can log into the secure area of the Register to find out further details about Primary Authority partnerships, including whether any Primary Authority Advice and inspection plans have been issued to businesses they are inspecting.

 You can use the Public Register to check which businesses and co-ordinators are using Primary Authority.

-A number of working groups managed by Regulatory Delivery help shape the future development of Primary Authority.
+A number of working groups managed by OPS&S help shape the future development of Primary Authority.